+You invested so much into Everett last year, in some ways do you feel you starting from scratch at quarterback?
 "It's certainly going to be a challenge.
 He was our starting quarterback, started in the national championship game.
 We're very fortunate that we've got experienced quarterbacks in Tommy Rees and Andrew Hendrix.
 No. These guys have been in the program, they've been with us going on our fourth year.
 We have great relationships, a great understanding of our offense.
 Again, it's gonna be a challenge.
 But that's what these kids are about.
 They overcame a lot last year and they'll continue to do it this year regardless of who's at that quarterback position.

+Did you coach Cullen Finnerty at Grand Valley State?
+Can you talk about that situation, hoping for the best?
 "It's very chilling, He led me to a national championship as a true freshman.
 When I left, coach (Chuck) Martin took over and won two more national championships, my heart goes out to the family and his beautiful wife.
 We're just praying and hoping and sending all of our thoughts and wishes to their family and hope that this matter resolves in a positive way.

+What do you take away from the Everett Golson situation and what can you and your staff do to prevent this kind of thing from happening again.
 "I don't know that we can ensure.
 There are expectations throughout the country where everyone has to live up to expectations whether it's in the dorms or academically and mistakes are made.
 I think you have to make sure that in this business that all players understand that these are lessons learned and you don't try to coddle them.
 You make sure that they are educated on all the things that they need to do.
 I think for us it's just making sure that we continue to educate our players and continue to be there when we need us.

+Do you think all this off-season news is from being at Notre Dame and being in the national title game or do you think it's from social media and the 24-7 news cycle?
 "I think it's both and I think we're under a lot of scrutiny on a day-to-day basis.
 I understand that.
 We welcome that.
 Our players sign up for that.
 I signed up for that duty.
 We're not apologizing for that.
 There's a lot of transparency.
 I think across the country you're dealing with young men that are going to make mistakes, but here at Notre Dame we're going to hold you accountable.
 But we're also going to give you an opportunity that if you do the right things, you're gonna get a second chance.
 That's a good thing.

+How closely do you monitor your players on Twitter?
+Do you have any policies on that?
 "Absolutely.
 We try to educate our players on a day-to-day basis.
 But again, we're going into the same area that we've already been in and that it's on a day-to-day basis that we have to talk to our players just like a parent has to talk to their kids, reinforce good decision-making, making sure they're held accountable on a day-to-day basis.
 It's easy just to say I'm gonna take your phone away, but that doesn't help in the learning process.

 "It's easy to say I'm gonna help you out with this situation that you got yourself in, but that doesn't develop the whole person.
 At Notre Dame we're about the kids, so we're gonna continue to develop our guys, continue to educate them and we think by and large our guys are gonna make good decisions with that education."